Induction cut: The buzz cut

 A buzz cut is any hairstyle where the hair is cut short to a consistent length all over using clippers.
 The induction cut is distinguishable by the clippers being used without any guard or attachment, resulting in the shortest possible cut.
-The scalp is not shaved with a razor, but only very short stubble is left.
-The haircut may be referred to as a number 0, related to the clipper setting used to achieve it.
+The scalp is not bald and only very short stubble is left.
+The haircut may be referred to as a number 0.5, related to the clipper setting used to achieve it.

-As with many other short hairstyles, including a shaved head, the induction cut is becoming increasingly popular as an everyday hairstyle.
 It is one of the hairstyles that balding men often choose.

 In the French Foreign Legion this form of haircut, used by all recruits and many légionnaires, is termed boule à zéro (zero ball).
 In recent years, the U.S. military style of high and tight has also become popular in the Légion.

+In popular culture

+The opening scene of the Stanley Kubrick movie Full Metal Jacket from 1987 shows all the new marine recruits being given the induction cut by a barber.